 The tower thus contains elements from the Islamic as well as Christian periods.
 Some parts are even older — some of the larger stones near the foot of the tower were recycled from Roman buildings — Latin inscriptions may still be read on the exterior wall.

 The Giralda Tower is easily scaled, as visitors walk up 35 ramps with only a short flight of stairs right at the top.
 The entrance is from the front of the church near the Royal Chapel and is included in all cathedral admission tickets.
 It can become a bit of a press-gang at busy times — try to be there early or late, but not too late: it is the first part of the cathedral closed late afternoon.
-(The number of visitors allowed inside the tower is currently strictly regulated, enter it as soon as possible during a visit to avoid waiting.)
+(The number of visitors allowed inside the tower is currently strictly regulated, enter it as soon as possible during a visit to avoid waiting.
+During busy periods, access to the Giralda Tower is only possible on the time stated on the ticket — often the first site to visit when buying tickets online in advance.)

-The views from the balcony at 70 m tower are magnificent — but those from the church roof tour are even better.
-(Sign up early for this rooftop tour — it is only offered by the cathedral itself and great value.)
+The views from the balcony at 70 m up the tower are magnificent — but those from the church roof tour are even better.
+(Sign up early for the rooftop tour — it is only offered by the cathedral itself and great value.)

 The Giralda Tower is 94.69 m high plus a further 7.69 m for the Giraldillo statue symbolizing faith victorious.
 A full-size copy of this weather vane may be seen outside the main entrance to the church.